 Depth of Discharge

-One of the key features of a 6-volt golf cart battery is its deep cycle design, which means that it is designed to withstand frequent and deep discharges.
-This is important for golf carts, as they often operate for extended periods of time without being recharged.
+One of the key features of a 6-volt golf cart battery is deep cycle design, that is, design meant to withstand many and strong discharges.
+For golf carts, this is very important as they drive long distances without being charged.

 Required Batteries